ASTYPALEA TRAVEL GUIDE: DISCOVER THE BUTTERFLY OF THE AEGEAN

 It’s often said that you get to truly know a place, once you’ve met the people who call it their home.
 Once you hear their stories and share their happiness.
 Once you’ve spent time together and put every day worries behind you.

-The festive celebrations of religious anniversaries give the visitors of the island a great opportunity to witness the true identity of Astypalea.
+Astypalea’s festive celebrations provide a unique opportunity to experience the true spirit of the island and its people.
+The island’s religious anniversaries and local fairs invite visitors to join in the lively traditions and connect with the heart of Astypalea.
 Hospitable and openhearted by nature, Astypaleans, will instantly make you feel welcome and at home.
 Eager to share their joy, they won’t think twice before inviting you to join in the celebrations.

 In every fair, and before you even realise it, you'll find yourself mingle with the group of people around you and dance to traditional songs until, most likely, the early morning hours.
 And by that time, you will have picked up the Astyapalean 'sousta' steps, a rhythmic dance that's very popular in all fairs.
 You can always count on one of the locals to show you the steps if you’re unsure, but by the time the sun rises, you will have mastered them and will be able to lead the dance in the next fair - always, only a short while away.